A panoramic view of multiple wind turbines on a rolling landscape under a partly cloudy sky.

 Project History

-In October 2023, RWE submitted a variation to the Consented Development to the Energy Consenting Unit (ECU).
-Key changes include the reduction of the number of turbines to 13, increasing the maximum tip height of the turbines from 130 metres (m) to a maximum of 200 m and the increase of the operational period from 25 to 35 years.
-The design has been based on additional technical and environmental studies and feedback from statutory, non-statutory consultees and public consultation.
+In October 2023, RWE submitted a variation to the Energy Consents Unit (ECU).
+Key changes included the reduction of the number of turbines to 13, increasing the maximum tip height of the turbines from 130 metres (m) to a maximum of 200 m and the increase of the operational period from 25 to 35 years.

-In December 2024 RWE received final planning consent from the Scottish Government
+In December 2024 RWE received final planning consent from the Scottish Government.
+The consented layout was for 13 turbines at 180m.

 Status: In Construction